 How to Enable System Restore Point in Windows 10

-Here are the steps on how to create a restore point in Windows 10.
+Here are the steps on how to create a system restore point in Windows 10.

 1. Go to the control panel and click on the Recovery